Goldenchest/MouseGlove/README.md

-*comments to be added by the end of April*
+*Comments will be added to the code by the end of April.*

 WHAT IT IS:
 This project uses OpenCV to detect and translate hand gestures into mouse events.